tisnik/slides/docs/faster_python.md

 * Superset of Python programming language
 * Compiled language
-    - in fact it is transpiller to C
+    - in fact it is transpiler to C
     - .pyx -> .c -> .so -> launch.py
 * Explicit data types are optional
     - type hints